eellak/epinoo-installation-scripts/README.md

 Build a Debian package of the FFMPEG software.
 This will clone a bazaar repo and carry out the build process.
 Use this before attempting to install bbb.

+An ffmpeg precompiled package is provided in the `src/` directory.
+To build a newer version of ffmpeg just change the `FACTER_FFMPEG_VERSION` variable.

+Check BBB's [official documentation][bbbffmpeg] to see what the current supported version is.

+**NOTE:** The ffmpeg binary is distributed under the [GPLv2 license][ffmpeglic].

 ### bbb
 Install Big Blue Button.
 This is a rather complex process, mostly because it involves the creation of an ffmpeg package specialized for this need.